sbradl/system-design-urlshortener/readme.md

 of a url shortener as shown in
 [this awesome video on the System Design Fight Club YouTube Channel](https://www.youtube.com/watch?v=tm-SWO9gUAU).

-Because it is a learning project without any deadlines it will be overengineered to practice my TDD skills as well as design pattern, clean code and whatever will be coming to my mind while I'm working on it.

 ## Setup

 Following software needs to be installed: